pelmam/spring-aws-demo/Readme.md

 <br/><br/>

 Let's get started!
 Log into the AWS console, and choose a **region**.
 Amazon has several geographical regions, that are separate from each other (some of them are even in different continents).
-Our entire configuration will reside in on region, say, Oregon.
+Our entire configuration will reside in on region, say, Oregon. <br/>
+In production, please chose the region carefully - is it close to your users, for better latency?
+Does you business need to meet any legal requirements about server location?
 <br/><br/>
 <img alt="app" raw="true" src="docs/doc-img/deploy-single/aws-region.png" width="500"/>
 <br/>